 Storage Flash memory cards are very cheap now.
 Bring plenty of them – enough so that you do not have to erase and re-use them before you get home.
 I would also highly recommend that you bring a backup device.
-If you are not willing to risk your laptop out there, perhaps a portable hard drive card reader of some sort, there are plenty of options on the market.
+If you are not willing to risk your laptop out there, perhaps a portable hard drive card reader of some sort – there are plenty of options on the market.
 But remember this is for backup, not for primary storage.
-I would definitely not copy my cards to a hard drive then erase the originals – you should have at least two copies of your images, if at all possible.
+I would definitely not copy my cards to a hard drive then erase the originals – you should have at least two copies of your images, if at all possible..

 Cleaning Supplies Bring sensor cleaning equipment even if you have a self-cleaning sensor – you never know when you are going to get a stubborn piece of sensor dust (and don't forget to inspect for dust regularly –I got a huge piece of dust stuck on my sensor halfway through the event in 2012, and did not see it until I got home.
 I had to clone that thing out of way too many photos).
 For cleaning lenses, I really like the "Lens Pen" – I bring a few with me, in case they get too cruddy from the dust.
 Note that they are available in regular size for SLR lenses and micro size for digicams.
-There is a product called Deoxit which is sometimes handy for cleaning the contacts between lens and camera or between battery and camera (I wished I had remembered to bring it this year when the focus stopped working on one of my lenses due to cruddy contacts).
+There is a product called Deoxit, which is sometimes handy for cleaning the contacts between lens and camera or between battery and camera (I wish I had remembered to bring it the year the auto-focus stopped working on one of my lenses due to cruddy contacts).
 I generally use baby wipes to clean the outside of the camera.

 Misc Supplies Don't forget plenty of batteries, and your chargers (and know where you are going to plug in – Burning Man is BYO electricity).
 I like to have spare lens caps and spare LCD covers with me as well.

 Carrying and Protecting Equipment

-If you are not going to bring an art car though, the next best thing to bring is a good mountain bike.
+If you are not going to bring an art car, the next best thing to bring is a good mountain bike.
 The common wisdom is to bring a crappy playa bike that you don't have to worry about trashing.
-I personally can not stand riding crappy bicycles ever, and especially not in the difficult conditions of the playa in years where winter rains are light and the dust on the dry lake bed is especially loose and abundant.
-I would recommend a decent full suspension mountain bike – make sure you are religious about locking it, and accept that you may have to spend some money to get it thoroughly serviced when you get home.
+I personally cannot stand riding crappy bicycles ever, and especially not in the difficult conditions of the playa.
+I recommend a decent full suspension mountain bike – make sure you are religious about locking it, and accept that you may have to spend some money to get it thoroughly serviced when you get home.
 It is money well spent in my opinion.

 When carrying photo gear at Burning Man (or really anywhere) there are four main considerations: comfort, transportability, accessibility, and protection.
 Simply carrying a camera on a shoulder strap with accessories in a small fanny pack offers good comfort, ok transportability on foot, but terrible on bike, fantastic accessibility, and zero protection.
 Putting everything in a photo backpack offers excellent comfort, excellent transportability, mediocre accessibility, and excellent protection.
-There is a huge range of options out there in camera bags, and there is no one system that is excellent in all four criteria.
-At Burning Man, the carrying system I am about to describe has fair to good comfort, good transportability, good accessibility, and excellent protection.
+There is a huge range of options in camera bags, and there is no one system that is excellent in all four criteria.

 Creating great photographs anywhere requires mastery of three elements: light, composition, and technical aspects.
 This is something I learned at a workshop with Thom Hogan, and it has proved invaluable to me.
 I will touch on how each of these apply at Burning Man...